realA10001986/Flux-Capacitor/README.md

 You can switch between your "normal" (home, iPhone, ..)
 WiFi connection and Car mode by entering *990ok or *991ok, respectively.

-In order to access the FC's Config Portal in Car mode, connect your handheld or computer to the TCD's WiFi network ("TCD-AP"), and direct your browser to http://flux.local.
+To access the FC's Config Portal in Car mode, connect your handheld or computer to the TCD's WiFi network ("TCD-AP"), and direct your browser to http://flux.local.

   ><details><summary>If that fails...</summary>
   >If connecting to http://flux.local fails due to a name resolution error, go to the TCD's keypad menu, navigate to "BTTFN CLIENTS", and look for the FC's IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display)</details>